 Now after the repair is done, log on into your system with the newly created password.
 This procedure will work with all the versions of Windows XP.

-If your CD/DVD drive does not work properly, you can also create a bootable Windows XP USB drive and do a boot from USB drive.
+If your CD/DVD drive does not work properly, you can also create a bootable Windows USB drive and do a boot from USB drive.
 Note that you have to change the startup setting in the BIOS to boot from USB drive.
 Once the Windows installer boots up, you can then follow the steps 3-7 to remove/change your administrator password.